You are now in the main content area

 Black communities also raise concerns of racial profiling and retention of information arising from the Emergency Order in Council issued during the pandemic, which allows police officers to demand identifying information if they have reasonable and probable grounds to believe that a person has violated one of the emergency orders.

-In July 2020, Ryerson released its Anti-Black Racism Campus Climate Review report that highlights Black student, faculty and staff experiences of racism at the university.
-Black people reported systemic exclusion within the university, including lack of representation across all areas of the institution, the existence of racist hostility and use of racist language, as well as other subtle and overt practices that make Black people feel not fully welcome or on equal terms with others at Ryerson.
+In July 2020, TMU released its Anti-Black Racism Campus Climate Review report that highlights Black student, faculty and staff experiences of racism at the university.
+Black people reported systemic exclusion within the university, including lack of representation across all areas of the institution, the existence of racist hostility and use of racist language, as well as other subtle and overt practices that make Black people feel not fully welcome or on equal terms with others at TMU.
 The report also provides recommendations for creating a more inclusive campus environment.

 Related articles and resources to expand your knowledge